Your Career Is Not Your Life

 3. Be active both mentally and physically

-Other activities in the top ten included act nicely; be generous; and experience nature.
+Other activities in the top ten included act nicely, be generous, and experience nature.

 These pursuits are more in line with Aristotle’s belief of a good life.